-What is “Analytics”
+What is “Analytics?”

-Analytics is the process of using data relationships and computer models to drive business value, improve decision-making, and understand human relationships.
+Analytics is the process of using data relationships and computer models to drive business value, improve decision making, and understand human relationships.

-Data miners and data analytics experts who are versatile in all three areas of analytics help corporate executives translate their data into intelligent information, which provides companies a competitive advantage and increases their bottom lines.
+Data miners and data analytics experts who are versatile in all three areas of analytics can help corporate executives translate their data into intelligent information, which provides companies a competitive advantage and increases their bottom lines.

-Prescriptive analytics is about enabling smart decisions based on data
+Prescriptive analytics is about enabling smart decisions based on data.

 Why do airline prices change every hour?

 Basic economics teaches us that higher demand drives higher prices.
 Following this logic, if a customer knows when the least desirable flying days and times are, he or she would easily know when to book the cheapest airline tickets for their next vacation.
 However, airlines have a leg up on consumers when it comes to this information; they use prescriptive analytics to sift through millions and millions of flight itineraries instantaneously.
 They then use this data to set an optimal price at any given time based on supply and demand, thus maximizing their profits.